ansible/ansible/docs/docsite/rst/user_guide/playbooks_checkmode.rst

 For example::

   tasks:
-    - name: this task will always make changes to the system
+    - name: This task will always make changes to the system ansible.builtin.command: /something/to/run --even-in-check-mode
-      command: /something/to/run --even-in-check-mode
       check_mode: no

-    - name: this task will never make changes to the system
+    - name: This task will never make changes to the system ansible.builtin.lineinfile:
-      lineinfile:
         line: "important config"
         dest: /path/to/myconfig.conf
         state: present
       check_mode: yes
       register: changes_to_important_config